BioNomad/omicsCore/docs/DNA/qualityControl/qualityControl.md

+# Quality Control

+Now that we have our read data, we should take a look at the structure and how to assess if it's quality is alright to proceed.

 ## Fastq File Format

 Read data is stored into files called fastq files.
 These files are laid out like so: